 Provides a choice-based environment where children can grow, build friendships, and develop their social skills under supervision of nurturing caregivers.

-Is led by experienced school-age professionals at each site.
+Is led by experienced professionals in school-age care at each site.

 Follows school-age care guidelines.